This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Temperature and Specific Heat”.

 c) Hoar frost

 d) Latent heat of fusion

 Explanation: The amount of heat required to change the state of the unit mass of a substance from solid at its melting point is called latent heat of fusion.

 2. A constant pressure air thermometer gave a reading of 47.5 units of volume, when immersed in ice-cold water, and 67 units in a boiling liquid.
-The boiling point of the liquid is
+What is the boiling point of the liquid?

 Explanation: From Charles’s law,